 Certified Sex Offender Treatment Provider (CSOTP)

-In my clinical work, I specialize in working with children and adolescents, especially within school-based settings, helping them build emotional resilience and positive coping skills.
-I also work closely with individuals on their path to recovery from substance use, guiding and supporting them in rebuilding their lives.
+In my clinical work, I specialize in working with children and adolescents, particularly in school-based settings, supporting emotional development, resilience, and healthy coping skills.
+I also provide trauma-informed, supportive care as individuals and families rebuild and strengthen their lives.

-At AJ Falkers Counseling, my hope is that every person who walks through our doors feels supported, respected, and truly cared for.
+At AJ Falkers Counseling, my hope is that every person who walks through our doors—clients and supervisees alike—feels supported, respected, and genuinely cared for.
 I’m honored to be part of your journey.

 Hi, I'm Bianka!
-I’m a Licensed Professional Counselor-In Training, currently under the supervision of Dr. Amanda Falkers.
+I’m a Licensed Professional Counselor.
 I graduated with a Master of Science in Clinical Mental Health Counseling from Viterbo University in December 2022.

 My passion lies in working with children and adolescents, empowering them to better understand themselves, build confidence, and navigate life’s challenges with resilience.
 I strive to create a space where young people feel safe, supported, and truly heard.
 In addition to my work with youth, I also provide counseling for individuals ages 5 and up.
 I have experience supporting clients with a variety of mental health concerns, including mood disorders, anxiety, depression, trauma, emotional regulation, and behavioral challenges.